LeviChen1126/GNSS-DualRTK-Heading/README.md

 [中文版本](./README_zh-TW.md)

 This package uses **dual RTK-GPS antennas** to calculate heading, solving the problem where autonomous vehicles cannot automatically determine the facing direction at startup.
-It can be integrated with [GNSS-Localizer](../GNSS-Localizer) to establish a precise local coordinate system.

 ---